[…] his dog food in a Kong and freeze it so he stays busy for a longer period of time. We also make him the

-City Dog Expert founder Kimberly Marie Freeman has been a leading dog industry expert and professional dog trainer for 8 years both in the UK and USA.
+City Dog Expert founder Kimberly Marie Freeman has been a leading dog industry expert and professional dog trainer for 14 years both in the UK and USA.
 She launched City Dog Expert in 2012 after realizing the tremendous difficulties dog owners in NYC and other big cities have in finding products, events and things to do that are specifically designed for a dog in the city.
-Kimberly has served as the director of City Sit Stay, where she provides private and group training lessons for all ages of dog, rescue coordinator at Brooklyn Animal Action and fundraising advisor for many NYC based animal charities.
+Kimberly has served as the director of City Sit Stay, where she provides private and group training lessons for all ages of dog, head trainer at DOTS London, rescue coordinator at Brooklyn Animal Action and fundraising advisor for many NYC based animal charities.
 She regularly is a key note speaker as a dog lifestyle and behavioral expert.

 Kimberly also works as a professional actress and voice over artist both on stage and screen.

 The first dog I had… was Sam the lab mix.
 I was a young child and my parents brought home this wild, untrained adolescent dog that they had rescued from the pound.
 I was absolutely petrified of Sam and wouldn’t go outside with him for the entire summer.
 Once he calmed down (and had some training), he became a brilliant companion.
 Within months of getting Sam, my parents rescued Meg (another lab mix) who helped me experience the true bond between dog and owner.
 Even though Meg was technically my sisters dog, I would often take her for walks and just sit with her for hours stroking her fur.
 She taught me what loyalty meant.